Eight dry scalp treatments dermatologists swear by

 Dryness, itching, and even flaking can be from irritation, Shamban shares.
 She adds that harsh products with chemicals, excessive sulfates, or fragrances can create dryness and the same effects.
 Marcus agrees and recommends using a gentle, fragrance-free shampoo, as this can help to repair the skin barrier if you have sensitive skin and experience irritation from harsh shampoos and common irritants.
 If changing to a gentle shampoo does not improve your scalp irritation or you experience any cracking, bleeding, or scabbing, it’s time to visit a board-certified dermatologist for dry scalp treatment.
 “If it’s inflamed, red, and scaly, it may be a condition beyond the dry scalp.
 Dry scalp is often confused with dandruff or the more severe inflammatory condition known as seborrheic dermatitis,” Shamban cautions.

-Buy Briogeo Aloe + Oat Milk Ultra Soothing, Fragrance Free Shampoo Here
+Buy Briogeo Be Gentle, Be Kind Aloe + Oat Milk Ultra Soothing Shampoo here

 Add a hydrating hair serum